-Tooth extraction sites look kind of whitish while they are healing and you could still have some swelling where the tooth was removed.
+Tooth extraction sites sometimes have a whitish appearance while they are healing and you could still have some swelling where the tooth was removed.

-The white tissue is part of a normal healing process and it can look like a tooth is still there.
+The white tissue (granulation tissue) is part of a normal healing process.

-If the swelling doesn't improve, you should call your dentist...having it checked is the only way to know for sure that it is healing properly.
+If the swelling doesn't improve or if you have any concerns about how it is healing, you should call your dentist...having it checked is the only way to know for sure that you are healing properly.
+These are general guidelines and should't be used in place of your dentist's advice.

 Most dentists and oral surgeons advise clients to avoid chewing on the side where the tooth was removed.